ALPINE, TEXAS GALLERIES

 BIG BEND ARTS COUNCIL

-The mission of CatchLight Art Gallery is to encourage creativity by providing a venue for local area artists to display and sell their work and to promote Alpine as an art destination.
+The mission of CatchLight Art Gallery is to encourage creativity by providing a venue for local artists to display and sell their work and to promote Alpine as an art destination.
 Opened in 2007, the gallery currently shows the work of over a dozen local artists.
-The media include watercolor, oil painting, acrylic painting, jewelry, stained glass, ceramics, photography, fiber arts and mixed media.
+Media includes watercolor, oil painting, acrylic painting, jewelry, stained glass, ceramics, photography, fiber arts and mixed media.

 104 West Murphy / 432.386.2348 / tomcurrystudio.com / email@example.com

-Studio, gallery and sculpture garden displaying the work of internationally-known artist-illustrator-sculptor Tom Curry.
-Open by appointment.
+Studio, gallery and sculpture garden displaying the work of internationally known artist-illustrator-sculptor Tom Curry.
+Open daily 10-6 most days.

 Sul Ross State University Campus, Fine Arts Building / 432.837.8218